cncf/tag-security/assessments/guide/self-assessment.md

 * Ecosystem.
 How does your software fit into the cloud native ecosystem?  (e.g.
   Flibber is integrated with both Flocker and Noodles which covers virtualization for 80% of cloud users.
-So, our small number of "users" actually represents very wide usage across the ecosytem since every virtual instance uses Flibber encryption by default.)
+So, our small number of "users" actually represents very wide usage across the ecosystem since every virtual instance uses Flibber encryption by default.)

 ## Security issue resolution